 How to get an emergency prescription?

-An emergency prescription can be obtained from a pharmacy under CPCS service (previously known as NHS Urgent Medicine Supply Advanced Service (NUMSAS) scheme).
+An emergency prescription can be obtained from a community pharmacy in the UK the scheme called Community Pharmacist Consultation Service (CPCS).
 This service was created to reduce the burden on urgent and emergency care services such as walk in and out of hour centres.
-CPCS service was launched in September 2019, replacing NUMSAS service (pilot scheme) and at the same time extended to all pharmacies in the UK.
+CPCS service was launched in September 2019, replacing NUMSAS service (pilot scheme) and at the same time extended to all community pharmacies in the UK.

 Emergency prescription: requirements

-Patients who require urgent medication, previously prescribed by a GP, may be supplied with required medication after a referral from NHS 111 service is made to a pharmacy.
-In the first instance, patients needs to be contacted by a pharmacy team.
-When possible, I recommend to contact a pharmacy over the phone, instead of waiting for the phone call.
-The immediate need for medication is assessed by a pharmacist after initial contact is made.
+As a part of this service, a pharmacy team need to contact the patient once a referral is made by NHS 111.
+When possible, I recommend contacting a pharmacy over the phone, instead of waiting for the phone call, after contacting NHS 111.
+The immediate need for medication is always assessed by a pharmacist after initial contact is made.

 An emergency prescription can be produced only after calling NHS 111 service and after a consultation with a pharmacist at their professional discretion.
 Patients cannot go directly to a pharmacy and request an emergency prescription under this scheme.

 Can I get an emergency prescription for a controlled drug?

 Patients cannot request an emergency supply for controlled drugs schedule 2 or 3 such as morphine drugs, gabapentin and pregabalin or tramadol.
 It is possible to receive an emergency supply for a control drugs schedule 4 (for example diazepam / zopiclone) and schedule 5 controlled drugs, for example, codeine-based drugs.